Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 *Installed in the neck, this mod comes with 2 lower power copies to be installed on other bodies, allowing you to control all of them practically simultaneously.
 These spare bodies are able to be swapped to at a moment's notice, but cant do much on it's own.
 Thankfully you can tell them to do things without you being there.*
 - Allows you to bring 2 more bodies into combat, more bodies means more hands in combat.

+## Prediction Module MK3
+[GOO8ER/STDD exclusive]
+*A quite advanced prediction algorithm, allowing you to predict your enemies movements in real time!*
+- You now see enemy the next 3 enemy actions

 ## Image Enhancement (3 tiers)
 [Available anywhere]
 *Increasing the resolution of the cameras in the eyes lets you see significantly better.*